 Data is the new oil.
 But unlike oil, we can create as much data as we want, or, at least, as much as we can handle.

-IDC reported in 2020 that the volume of data created over the next three years will be greater than all of the data created in the previous 30 years.
+Towardsdatascience.com reports that the volume of data forecasted to be created by 2030 will be 572 zettabytes – a 10x growth from the amount of data we have in 2023.
 Much of this growth is being driven by new technologies such as the internet of things (IoT), edge computing and 5G, enabling greater data collection.
 The use of data-intensive tools such as artificial intelligence, machine learning and big data is also expected to grow.

 However, this exponential growth in data is about to hit a wall.
 Specifically, a technological wall — existing data storage technologies will not be able to handle the volumes of data that are expected to be normalized by the end of the decade.
 Gartner predicts that, by 2025, traditional computing technologies will hit a “digital wall” that forces organizations to shift to new computing paradigms.